 From micro to macro: cooling data centers from the inside out

 Tiwei Wei researches solutions for cooling high-performance microchips, like those used in servers and data centers.
-His team has received a $1.9 million Department of Energy grant to help make data centers more energy efficient.
+His team has received a total of $2.5 million from a Department of Energy grant to help make data centers more energy efficient.
 (Purdue University photo/Jared Pike)

 The grant comes from the Advanced Research Projects Agency-Energy (ARPA-E), as part of its Cooling Operations Optimized for Leaps in Energy, Reliability, and Carbon Hyperefficiency for Information Processing Systems (COOLERCHIPS) program.